Tips and Information to Provide in the Letter of Medical Necessity:

 - Enhanced head and trunk control

-- Improved reciprocal movements of lower extremities for gait
+- Progressed reciprocal movements of lower extremities for gait

 - Improved endurance

-You must include a description of the device, along with a justification as to why each accessory and feature is needed to meet the patient’s requirements.
-These accessories will be listed on the quote which will be provided either by Freedom Concepts.
-A well-drafted letter of medical necessity should outline why an off-the-shelf purchase cannot be adapted successfully to meet the client’s needs, or what this piece of equipment offers that cannot be found elsewhere.
+Include a description of the device and justify why each accessory and feature is necessary to meet the patient’s requirements.
+Subsequently, Freedom Concepts will provide a quote that lists these accessories.
+A well-written letter of medical necessity should explain why an off-the-shelf purchase cannot successfully be adapted to meet the client’s needs or what unique benefits this equipment offers.

-Remember that the insurance providers typically are looking for medical necessity.
-The letter must define the following points:
+Keep in mind that insurance providers are usually seeking medical necessity.
+Therefore the letter should clearly define the following points:

 How does the piece of equipment do the following?